-Ask yourself this, "Where do I want to be next year, three years from now, or ten years from now"?
-Time is your enemy but time is the most valuable asset you have.
+Ask yourself this, "Where do I want to be next year, or three years from now, or ten years from now"?
+Time is your enemy, but time is your most valuable asset.
 You will be rewarded for the sacrifices you make today by having a brighter future tomorrow.